cswartzvi/hamilton/examples/hello_world/README.md

 * `my_functions.py` houses the logic that we want to compute.
 Note how the functions are named, and what input parameters they require.
 That is how we create a DAG modeling the dataflow we want to happen.
-* `my_script.py` houses how to get Hamilton to create the DAG and exercise it with some inputs.
+* `my_script.py` houses how to get Apache Hamilton to create the DAG and exercise it with some inputs.
-* `my_notebook.ipynb` houses how one might iterate in a notebook environment and provide a way to inline define Hamilton functions and add them to the DAG constructed.
+* `my_notebook.ipynb` houses how one might iterate in a notebook environment and provide a way to inline define Apache Hamilton functions and add them to the DAG constructed.
 To be clear, it is not used by `my_script.py`, but showing an alternate path to running/developing things.